ethansnow2012/recole/README.md

 # recole.js
->  Recole.js is a "reactivity" programming library for Javascript.
-We focus on the "state" first, then we focus on the "effects".
-The way of programming is inspired by Vue/composition API where people use reactive state as default.
-Recole.js helps people write pure javascript with only reactive states.
+>  Recole.js is a reactive programming paradigm library for Javascript.
+It focuses on the "state first, logic second" approach for programming.
+This is inspired by Vue/composition API where it uses reactive state as default.
+Recole.js helps people write javascript with only(or mostly) reactive states.
 ## Quickstart
 - Via CDN:
     ```